contentstack/marketplace-dam-boilerplate-app/TEMPLATE.md

     The function manages data received from the selector page, extracting it from a message event parameter for use in the application.

-    The function is used to get the available third-party DAM window url to open it in a pop-up window.

     Function Parameters:

     | Name  | Type   | Description                           |